spbu-coding-2022/trees-3/README.md

-# Binary search trees library.
+# Binary search trees library
 > An open source library written in Kotlin to work with data structures such as AVL tree, red-black tree, and binary search tree.
 ## 🖍 Used technology
 ![Kotlin](https://img.shields.io/badge/-Kotlin-61DAFB?logo=kotlin)